New bin at Fleetwood Marsh Nature Park

 Ten Thousand Poppies with Fleetwood Town Council

 This would not have been possible without the support of our wonderful Willow Garden Project, Larkholme Primary, Flakefleet Primary, Shakespeare Primary, Chaucer Primary, Charles Saer Primary, St Marys RC Primary, Cardinal Allen High School, Fleetwood High; Stanah County Primary; The wonderful Memorial Park Team; and lots of community groups who have made our poppies.
 You can even see a display at Fleetwood Museum in the Harriet boat shed.
-Have you seen all of the displays?

 On behalf of Fleetwood Town Council, THANK YOU.